 Even though my connecting flight from LA to JFK was a little late, it all worked out in the end because my plane was landing on the same terminal as my connecting flight.
 Thankfully, I didn’t have to go through security again.
 I managed to make it through the gate as just as business class boarding was finishing, and general boarding was about to start.
 If I had the time I would have loved to spend a couple of hours in the Delta Sky Club, which is the flagship lounge of the airline and really popular among business class travellers.

 On KLM’s 777-300ER business class consists of one main cabin with five distinct rows and then a single, mini row behind the galleys.
 The seats are planned out in a configuration of 2-2-2, with five rows on the left side and in the middle and four along the right side.
 The single row behind the galley consists of a row of six seats.

 All the seats are plush and comfortable and recline to full length of 78 inches.
-The airline began updating their seats on these particular seats back in 2015, and to me they already feel a bit outdated.
+The airline began updating their seats on these particular seats back in 2015, and to me, they already feel a bit outdated.
 They aren’t as fancy as some of the other business class seats found onboard other airlines.
 These are forward facing lie flats and they’re set at a small angle from dead center forward.
 They’re very similar to the business class seats found on United’s 787’s and 767’s.
-These new updated seats are narrow, and the ones that are next to the windows don’t have direct aisle access, which has become a major priority these days.
+These newly updated seats are narrow, and the ones that are next to the windows don’t have direct aisle access, which has become a major priority these days.
 The biggest complaint that has been voiced by their business class travelers is that the footrest is restrictive and small.
-The footrest is uncomfortable and you literally have to wedge your feet inside it, which can be a bit of a squeeze.
-For privacy there is a metal plate with holes punched into between two seats, which isn’t very class in my opinion.
+The footrest is uncomfortable and you literally have to wedge your feet inside of it, which can be a bit of a squeeze.
+For privacy, there is a metal plate with holes punched into between two seats, which isn’t very class in my opinion.
 However, for privacy purposes it does the job well.